haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/responsive-web-design/rwd_mobile.md

   - Frontend
 ---
 <h2>What's in this topic</h2>
-The topic describes how to create a responsive mobile-specific {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} using the default Magento approaches.
+The topic describes how to create a responsive mobile-specific {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} using the default Magento approaches.

 <h2>Creating a mobile-specific theme</h2>